TOP

 Understanding that clarity and efficiency were top priorities, I developed a structured navigation system:

-- A “learn more” page, separate from the main search flow, where parents could find further resources and information if they chose
+• A “Learn More” page, separate from the main search flow, where parents could find additional resources if they chose

 User flow and Wireframing